Gluesticks Blog

 scissors cutting foot off of sock

-• Turn piece with edge band inside out.
-Gather cut (unfinished) end and secure with a hair tie.
+• Turn the piece with the edge band inside out.
+Gather the cut (unfinished) end and secure it with a hair tie.
 Trim of excess.

 scissors trimming sock hat

-• Turn right side out.
+• Turn the sock right side out.
 You should now have a gnome body and a gnome hat.

 sock hat and sock body